 Introduction

-Nutrient enrichment through the introduction of excess nitrogen and/or phosphorus in reef environments typically promotes an array of direct and indirect negative effects leading to the decline of zooxanthellate coral cover (Kinsey and Davies, 1979; Edinger et al., 2000; Brodie et al., 2005; Fabricius, 2005; D’Angelo and Wiedenmann, 2014; Thurber et al., 2014).
-Impacts include increased susceptibility of corals to bleaching, disease and bio-erosion, greater competition for light and space from algal competitors and the increased abundance of corallivores.
+Nutrient enrichment through the introduction of excess nitrogen and/or phosphorus in reef environments typically promotes an array of direct and indirect negative effects leading to the decline of zooxanthellate coral cover.
+Impacts include increased susceptibility of corals to bleaching, disease and bio-erosion, greater competition for light and space from algal competitors and the increased abundance of corallivores (Kinsey and Davies, 1979; Edinger et al., 2000; Brodie et al., 2005; Fabricius, 2005; D’Angelo and Wiedenmann, 2014; Thurber et al., 2014).
 Nutrient enrichment can also impact coral skeletal growth and structure.
 However, different studies report contradictory results regarding how changes in the nutrient environment affect linear extension, calcification and skeletal structure (Koop et al., 2001; Fabricius, 2005; Dunn, Sammarco and LaFleur, 2012; Shantz and Burkepile, 2014, Szmant, 2002).
 This uncertainty is of concern as the nutrient environments in coral reefs are likely to undergo continued change due to direct anthropogenic impact and climate change.
 Such changes may occur in the form of nutrient enrichment (Elizalde-Rendón et al., 2010; Browne et al., 2015), skewed N:P stoichiometries (D'Angelo & Wiedenmann, 2014; Lapointe et al., 2019) or nutrient depletion (Sun et al., 2008; Rosset et al., 2017).
 Accordingly, varied effects on coral skeletons can be expected, which may influence the formation of the 3-dimensional reef framework that is critically important for reef biodiversity and productivity (Purkis, Graham and Riegl, 2008; Graham and Nash, 2013), and coastal protection (Sheppard et al., 2005).
 Furthermore, impaired coral growth and changes in skeletal structures may shift the reef accretion/erosion balance towards net erosion (Lange and Perry, 2019; Perry et al., 2020) and the consequent loss of rugosity may negatively affect ecosystem services such as fisheries, tourism income and coastal protection.
 Paradoxically, even when nutrient enrichment may promote coral growth, this can occur alongside reliable indicators of reef degradation such as reduced live coral cover and increased rates of bio-erosion (Edinger et al., 2000).
 This incomplete understanding impairs knowledge-based management of the nutrient environment in coral reefs and may prevent stakeholder support for required coastal zone and catchment management projects (Bell, Lapointe and Elmetri, 2007).
 Therefore, a better understanding of the impacts of changes in the nutrient environment on skeletal growth and structure is needed to forecast, and potentially mitigate, effects of environmental change on reef ecosystems.